 Seriously, who needs an audience or message to focus on?

-What do you mean, post fresh and original content to build authority in the topic?
+What do you mean, post fresh and original content on the boring aspects of the product to build authority in the topic?
 Cover topics in depth?
-But that’s boring and costs money!
-We’d rather have a dance party.…
+But that costs money!

 9. Closing Sales Rather Than Nurturing Authority